-This revolver isn’t just a pretty face — it is also highly functional, with attention to detail and craftsmanship clear from every angle.
+This revolver isn’t just a pretty face — it is also highly functional, with attention to detail and craftsmanship clear from every angle, including an adjustable rear sight for precision work in the field.
 It’s a real case of blending old-world craft with modern tech to get the most out of both.

 While it will look great in a gun case, it will also excel in virtually any situation you may need it to.